Skip to main content

 Introducing Kernel Boot

-The Kernel Boot (kboot) utility uses kexec and is designed for Nitrux OS to provide a solution to make it friendlier to load other Linux kernels on the fly.
+The Kernel Boot (kboot) utility uses kexec and is designed for Nitrux OS to make it easier to load other Linux kernels on the fly.

-• ⚠️ Important: Kernel Boot (kboot) is intended to work exclusively in Nitrux OS, and using this utility in other distributions will break them or not work at all.
+⚠️ Important: Kernel Boot works exclusively in Nitrux OS, and using this utility in other distributions will break them or not work at all.
 Please do not open issues regarding this use case; they will be closed.

 1. Reads the settings in the specified configuration file.